2023 Best Allied Health Professions Schools in Oregon

 Read full report on Allied Health Professions at Oregon Institute of Technology

-Read full report on Allied Health Professions at Warner Pacific University
+Full Allied Health Professions at Warner Pacific University Report

-Oregon Coast Community College landed the #7 spot in the 2023 rankings for the best allied health professions programs.
-Located in the rural area of Newport, Oregon Coast Community College is a public school with a small student population.
+With a ranking of #7, Oregon Coast Community College did quite well on this year’s best schools for allied health professions students.
+Located in the rural area of Newport, Oregon Coast Community College is a public college with a small student population.

 Allied Health majors at Chemeketa Community College take out an average of $19,005 in student loans while working on their egree.